department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 ------

-## Resources and Support Beyond VA
+## Resources and Support Outside VA

 You can also get support from resources offered by other government departments and community organizations outside of VA.